The 7 Best Sintra Castles to Visit During Your Trip to Portugal

 Open 9 am to 6:30 pm, the ticket costs 8 euros per adult.
 And prepare your legs, because there are many stairs to go up and down along the walls of this unique fortress.
 This is yet another castle that does not require a guided tour to be explored.

-Pena Palace may be the most apotheotic, but no attraction in Sintra is more leisurely than Quinta da Regaleira.
+Pena Palace may be the most apotheotic, but Sintra has no attractions that are more leisurely than Quinta da Regaleira.
 The enthralling space occupied by Quinta da Regaleira consists of the palace, the gardens, and enigmatic constructions spread over 4 hectares.

 What you’ll see there is a magical, mystical, and mysterious setting.
 With genius minds behind the project, the summer estate of the royal family was transformed into a private enchanted forest.